Frances Thynne, Lady Worsley: Poetic connections

-Lady Worsley's maternal aunt was Anne Finch, who wrote poems about her and her siblings.
-She held a long-running correspondence with Finch and with Jonathan Swift, who held her in high regard.
+Lady Worsley's maternal aunt in-law was Anne Finch, Countess of Winchilsea, who wrote poems about her and her siblings.
+She held a long-running correspondence with Lady Winchilsea and with Jonathan Swift, who held her in high regard.
 Her daughter Frances would continue this friendship with Swift.
 Alexander Pope's poem 'Epistle to Mr Jervas' contains the line 'Other beauties envy Worsley's eyes,' referring to Lady Frances Worsley.
 However, this compliment was originally intended for Lady Mary Wortley Montagu, and was changed to Worsley after Lady Mary and the poet had quarrelled.